 , now growing about 300 acres of hemp.

 Blake Klumpp is the field manager for Ag Marvels.

 Blake Klumpp, field manager at Ag Marvels and son of Michael, is very active with the company.

 “I deal with people all over the [world] right now,” says Blake Klumpp.
-Klumpp deals with Greece, Switzerland, Australia, Thailand, Japan, Canada, several countries in Latin America and South America.
+Klumpp deals with Greece, Switzerland, Australia, Thailand, Japan, Canada, and several countries in Latin America and South America.
 Most of their international business deals with selling seeds.
 In the United States, Ag Marvels has operations in Texas and Oklahoma, and soon in Virginia.

 The Klumpp’s are involved in many aspects of the hemp industry from seed to sales.
 That includes owning two retail hemp brands, Heirloom Grove and Funny Farms.